-These Millionaire Bars are just one of those things you need in life.
+These Homemade Twix Bars are also called Millionaire Bars and are just one of those things you need in life.
 So rich and creamy and gooey and delicious, it's hard to not devour them.
 They're incredible.

 And they may look difficult to make, but I promise they aren't.
 Do they take a bit of time?
 Yes.
 Patience must be had while waiting for shortbread, caramel and chocolate to cool between layers.
 But it's totally worth it.